kaeden-bryer/kaeden-bryer/README.md

-## Hi there 👋
+## Hey!
+I'm Kaeden👋

-I'm Kaeden, and this is my README that is currently in progress :D
+Learning as much as I can about this big world in my small lifetime🌌